Notchayan/DSA-code/README.md

 1. `statement.md` - Contains the comprehensive problem statement for "Need for Speed: Energy Shift Challenge".
 2. `gen.cpp` - This is a generator program that creates test data for the problem based on predefined constraints.
 3. `sol.cpp` - The solution program for the problem.
 This program implements the logic to solve the problem as described in the statement.md file.
+4. `editorial.md` - This file provides an explanation of the problem, a walkthrough of the solution, and an analysis of the solution's time and space complexity.

 ## Requirements